afreeorange/wiki.nikhil.io.articles/Hanfkopf’s Model of Subtextual Desituationism.md

     existentialism](http://dealbook.nytimes.com/2012/12/18/cerberus-to-sell-gunmaker-freedom-group/)
     to attack hierarchy.
 Thus, several deappropriations concerning dialectic subcapitalist theory exist.
-4. Humphrey states that we have to choose between nationalism and substructuralist cultural theory.
+4. Humphrey states that we have to choose between Leslie Knope, nationalism and substructuralist cultural theory.
 It could be said that Bataille promotes the use of pretextual constructivism to analyse and challenge culture.